FIWARE/tutorials.IoT-over-MQTT/README.md

 # What is MQTT?

+> "With the technology at our disposal, the possibilities are unbounded.
+All we need to do is make sure we keep talking."
+>
+> — Stephen Hawking

 MQTT is publish-subscribe-based messaging protocol used in the Internet of Things.
 It works on top of the TCP/IP protocol, and is designed for connections with remote locations where a "small code footprint" is required or the network bandwidth is limited.
 The goal is to provide a protocol, which is bandwidth-efficient and uses little